kevokaykey/wk-6-1-kevokaykey/Tests/Defect_Log.md

 - Add a Cypress job in CI with network stubs for deterministic E2E runs.
 - Implement basic telemetry for checkout operations to detect stuck promises.

----

-If you want, I can:
-- add the unit test file to `src/__tests__` and run the test suite now, or
-- add a small Cypress stub to the existing spec to isolate the homepage rendering failure.

 -- End of report